 - Investigators funded by a K08, K23, or equivalent career development award, or who have received an R01 or other independent NIH award prior to the start date of the Chair’s Award will not be eligible.

 - Submission of a K08, K23, or equivalent, is required either before or during the funding year.

-- Up to two research proposals (basic, translational, or clinical research) will be funded for fiscal year 2019 (1 July 2018 through 30 June 2019) depending on the merit of the applications received.
+- Up to three research proposals (basic, translational, or clinical research) will be funded each year depending on the merit of the applications received.

-- Funding is intended to provide partial salary support and fringe benefits for the applicant during his/her first years as a junior faculty member in the Department of Medicine.
+- Funding is intended to provide partial salary support and fringe benefits for the applicant.
 If the budget proposal includes items other than salary support (e.g., supplies), the budget justification needs to clearly state how the applicant’s salary will be supported.
 Non-salary-related expenses cannot exceed 10% of the total budget.
 The total funding available for all proposal expenses is $95,000.

-- Applicants who receive alternative funding after announcement of the Chair’s Award or during the tenure of the Chair’s Award may re-budget any remaining funds in the Chair’s Award to maintain salary support up to the award amount.
-A revised budget with detailed justification needs to be submitted to Dr. Thomas Ortel for review and approval.
+Applicants who receive alternative funding after announcement of the Chair’s Award or during the tenure of the Chair’s Award may request to re-budget any remaining funds in the Chair’s Award to maintain salary support up to the award amount.
+A revised budget with detailed justification needs to be submitted to Saini Pillai, MBA for review and approval by the leadership team.
 In general, funds may not be re-budgeted to cover items other than the investigator’s salary.

-- Funds need to be used during the year awarded (fiscal year 2019).
+- Funds need to be used during the year awarded (1 July through 30 June).
 Any funds not expended during this time will be returned to the Department of Medicine at the end of the grant period.

 - Download the application below.

-- The scientific proposal should be limited to 8 pages (excluding references, human subjects and vertebrate animals), and a mentorship committee of 3 individuals is required.
+- The scientific proposal should be limited to 7 pages (excluding references, human subjects and vertebrate animals), and a mentorship committee of 3 individuals is required.
 At least 1 page should be dedicated to the career development and mentorship plan.